Skip to content

 mapper-locations: classpath*:/mapper/**/*.xml

-• For IDEA series editors, XML files cannot be placed in the java folder.
-By default, IDEA does not compile XML files in the source code folder.
-Solutions include:
+• For IDEA series editors, XML files cannot be placed in the java folder because IDEA does not compile XML files in the source code folders by default.
+You can resolve this using the following methods:

 • Place configuration files in the resource folder

-• For Maven projects, specify resources in the POM file
+• For Maven projects, specify the resource in the POM file

 <build>